Dusseldorf, Germany

 We asked expats in Dusseldorf what banks they use and there advice about banking.
 They advised:

 "Before retiring in Dusseldorf, expats should be aware of the cost of living, which is higher than in many other parts of Germany.
 Expats should also research the local healthcare system and make sure they have adequate health insurance coverage.
 Additionally, expats should familiarize themselves with the local language, as German is the official language in Dusseldorf.
-Finally, expats should research the local culture and customs to ensure they are prepared to integrate into the local community," said one expat in Dusseldorf.
+Finally, expats should research the local culture and customs to ensure they are prepared to integrate into the local community," wrote a member in Dusseldorf.

 Will I be able to find a job in Dusseldorf?